Right to Contest Taxes Sample Clauses

 Right to Contest Taxes.
 Tenant shall have the right to file and prosecute to completion an application contesting the amount, validity, or application of any Taxes, contesting the assessed value of all or any portion of the Leased Property, or seeking an abatement of any Taxes (any such application, a “Tax Challenge”) either in its own name or in the name of Landlord, at no cost or expense to Landlord other than any de minimis cost or expense and throughout all administrative and judicial proceedings (trial court and all appeals) until there is a final, nonappealable determination.
 Tenant may discontinue a Tax Challenge at any time.
 If Tenant files or prosecutes a Tax Challenge, Landlord and its Affiliates shall cooperate and furnish any pertinent information needed for the Tax Challenge, at no cost or expense to Landlord other than any de minimis cost or expense.
 Tenant shall be entitled to be reimbursed out of the award for the reasonable costs and expenses incurred in connection with a Tax Challenge.
 Landlord shall not have the right to file a Tax Challenge with respect to any Taxes accruing during the Term unless the taxing authority requires the Tax Challenge to be filed by Landlord and Tenant requests Landlord to do so.
 Landlord shall immediately provide Tenant with a copy of any notices or demands from any Governmental Authority or other Persons which concerns Taxes.
 Upon the request of Landlord at any time or from time-to-time, Tenant shall provide a written report to Landlord regarding the status of any such Tax Challenge.

 Right to Contest Taxes.
-16.6.1 Parking Operator shall have the right to contest in good faith and by all appropriate proceedings the amount, applicability, or validity of any tax assessment pertaining to the Facilities set forth in Exhibits “A” and “B”, at its own cost or expense.
-In the event Parking Operator contests the assessment, the City shall cooperate whenever possible with Parking Operator, provided that such contest will not subject any part of the Facilities set forth in Exhibits “A” and “B” to forfeiture or loss.
-If, at any time, payment of any tax or assessment becomes necessary to prevent any forfeiture or loss, Parking Operator shall pay the tax or assessment in time to prevent the forfeiture or loss.
+Concessionaire shall have the right to contest in its own name, or, to the extent reasonably necessary, in County’s name, in good faith and by all appropriate proceedings, the amount, applicability, or validity of any tax assessment pertaining to the surface of Airport property and Concessionaire’s operations thereon.
+In the event Concessionaire initiates such contest, County shall reasonably cooperate with Concessionaire, provided that such contest will not subject any part of the surface of Airport property to forfeiture or loss; and provided, further, that if Concessionaire contests any assessment made by the Assessor of County, such contest shall not be initiated in the name of County, and County shall not be obligated to cooperate therewith.
+If, at any time, payment of any tax or assessment becomes necessary to prevent any forfeiture or loss, Concessionaire shall timely pay such tax or assessment to prevent such forfeiture or loss.